 - Telling the time is an area that many children struggle with, so giving them plenty of opportunities to practise can be very beneficial.
-Make sure that there are both traditional and digital clocks around the house for your child to practise reading the time to the nearest minute. - Use timers e.g. can you clean your teeth for two minutes - Convert between different units of time e.g. If we need to leave in one hour, how many minutes do we have next? - Use timetables and TV guides to practise using a 24 hour clock and calculating time intervals.
-Give your child lots of time problems to solve.
-E.g. "Tea will be 45 minutes.
-What time will it be ready?" - Use vocabulary such as o'clock, a.m./p.m., morning, afternoon, noon and midnight - Use calendars and diaries know the number of seconds in a minute and the number of days in each month, year and leap year - Encourage your child to read the time and calculate times e.g. using TV programming
+Make sure that there are both traditional and digital clocks around the house for your child to practise reading the time to the nearest minute. - Use timers e.g. can you clean your teeth for two minutes - Convert between different units of time e.g. If we need to leave in one hour, how many minutes do we have next? - Use timetables and TV guides to practise using discussion time and developing their understanding of time - Use vocabulary such as o'clock, a.m./p.m., morning, afternoon, noon and midnight - Use calendars and diaries know the number of seconds in a minute and the number of days in each month, year and leap year - Encourage your child to read the time (the hour) - Planning an outing: discuss how long it takes to get to the park, and so work out what time you need to leave the house.
+Encourage your child to work out the best solution based on the time and distances.
+Discuss what shapes you see when you get there.